Classic All Blacks

-The Classic All Blacks is a rugby union team made up of former New Zealand Rugby (Men's) representatives.
+The Classic All Blacks is a rugby union team made up of former New Zealand men's rugby union representatives.
 It is not an official national team of New Zealand.
 First put together in 2007, the team has played Japan three times, English Premiership side Leicester Tigers and 'classic' teams from France and Australia.

 In 2013, the side played Fiji as part of the Fiji Rugby Union's centennial anniversary.

 On 7 October 2015, the Classic All Blacks played RC Toulonnais at the Stade Mayol in a match to honour the late Jerry Collins.